niekveldhuis/compass/chapters/2_4_Data_Acquisition_ORACC.md

 					word
 						sign

 How many of those layers are present in a particular text is impossible to predict.
 Some tablets have columns, others do not; most surfaces have text, but not all surfaces do.
-Moreover, [ORACC](http://oracc.org) JSON potentially also has information about sentences or other discourse units, which may or may not align with the structure of the object in columns and lines.
+Moreover, [ORACC](http://oracc.org) JSON potentially also has information about sentences or other discourse units, which may or may not align with the division of the object in columns and lines.

 The JSON tree for a text edition consists of a hierarchy of three types of nodes: `c` for a Chunk of text (a word, a line, a sentence, or an entire text); `d` for Discontinuity (beginning of a line, a column, or a surface; breakage; or a ruling on the tablet); and `l` for Lemma, containing all the lemmatization data, including data on the graphemes that write the word.

-The structure may be illustrated with the beginning of [P251867](http://oracc.org/dcclt/P251867), an Old Babylonian 3-line lentil (beginning omitted):
+The structure may be illustrated with the beginning of [P251867](http://oracc.org/dcclt/P251867), an Old Babylonian 3-line lentil (beginning of the file omitted):

 ```json
 {"cdl": [